How to Install ERP Software

 Following all these steps still does not guarantee a hassle-free installation process.
 The most common problems encountered are often:

-• Changing ERP scope: Since an ERP can streamline a lot of business processes, it’s tempting to get all the add-ons for peak functionality.
-Yet going for a big, comprehensive solution with dozens of extra ERP modules takes longer to install.
+• Changing ERP scope: Since an ERP can streamline many business processes, it’s tempting to get all the add-ons for peak functionality.
+Yet a big, comprehensive solution with dozens of extra ERP modules takes longer to install.
 Not having a concrete plan on your project’s scope at the start of installation can lead to complications later.

 • Integration restrictions: If you have other software managing certain business processes, you need to check with the ERP vendor as to whether or not they are compatible.
 While the systems can work independently, it’s far more valuable to have data synchronization between them to cut down on duplicate data.